awslabs/graphstorm/docs/source/advanced/own-models.rst

             h = self.conv2(blocks[1], h)                                           # output layer computation
             return h

 The dummy GNN model has two GNN layers.
 Its ``forward()`` function takes DGL blocks and node feature, which is a dictionary whose keys are node types and values are node feature tensors, as input arguments.

 ..
-Note:: please be aware that there is NO HeteroSAGEConv module in the DGL.
+Note:: Be aware that there is **NO** HeteroSAGEConv module in the DGL.
 We make it up here for demonstration about how to process heterogeneous graphs only.

-To make this dummy model work for the GraphStorm, we need replace the PyTorch ``nn.Module`` with GraphStorm's ``GSgnnNodeModelBase`` and implement required functions.
+To make this dummy model work in GraphStorm, we need replace the PyTorch ``nn.Module`` with GraphStorm's ``GSgnnNodeModelBase`` and implement required functions.

-The ``GSgnnNodeModelBase`` class, which is also a PyTorch Module, has three required functions that you own GNN model need to implement, including ``forward(self, blocks, node_feats, edge_feats, labels)``, ``predict(self, blocks, node_feats, edge_feats)``, and ``create_optimizer(self)``.
+The ``GSgnnNodeModelBase`` class, which is also a PyTorch Module, has three required functions that users' own GNN model need to implement, including ``forward(self, blocks, node_feats, edge_feats, labels, input_nodes)``, ``predict(self, blocks, node_feats, edge_feats, input_nodes)``, and ``create_optimizer(self)``.

-The ``forward()`` function is similar to the PyTorch Module's ``forward()`` function except that its input arguments MUST include blocks and labels, node features or edge features are optional only if your GNN model needs them.
+The ``forward()`` function is similar to the PyTorch Module's ``forward()`` function except that its input arguments **MUST** include blocks and labels, node features, edge features, or input_nodes are optional only if your GNN model needs them.
 Unlike common cases where forward function returns logits computed by models, the return value of ``GSgnnNodeModelBase``'s ``forward()`` should be a loss value, which the GraphStorm will use to perform backward operations.
-Because of this change, you need to include a loss function into your GNN models, instead of computing loss outside of GNN models.
+Because of this change, you need to include a loss function within your GNN models, instead of computing loss outside.
 Following these requirements, our dummy model have a few more lines added as shown below.

 .. code-block:: python